 Site last updated on: 25th July 2020.
 My book on SOE Knives is finished but still awaits print deatils once published will unpublished information on the knives associated with SOE Station 12.
 I am still looking to secure an example of the folding knife shown on my wants page.
 A new item is listed on the knives for sale section being an interesting late Victorian bowie.
 I am always open to sensible offers on any knife.
 Also open to a deal on all 4 books on escape and evasion equipment.

 I am happy to give advice, identification etc on any knives within my area of interest and such advice is free but a simple thank you would be appreciated.
-You would be surprised at the number of people who do not do so.
+I am still getting question and providing answers without a thank you.

 I started to collect edged weapons back in the early 1970's when I bought a french brass hilted bayonet as a wall hanger.
 A few further purchases got me into buying a book on the subject which led me to the late Gordon Hughes's Primers.
 Noting that Gordon had also done a small booklet on Military Knives I also bought that.
 But the one thing I noticed from this book was the lack of real information on Military Knives, thus I sold my bayonets and started collecting military knives.
 One of my first purchases being a 1st Pattern F-S knife from Gordon for the sum of £55, a good investment looking at what they are fetching now.

 My interest was particularly aimed at research and finding out more about the knives as much as it was in the objects themselves.
 This research has over the years resulted in me writing to various museums, companies and individuals and finally many hours spent in the UK National Archives seeking out the World War 2 contracts for the F-S knives.
 A slight deviation from the military side but one which partially stemmed from a military style knife was my research into the London cutlery trade and this developed into an interest in antique knives especially bowie style knives.